 Metaphors aside, all clouds do not have a silver lining.
 Since clouds form when high temperatures change water molecules from a liquid to a gas state, water molecules stay suspended in the air as gas and eventually attach themselves to small dust particles.
 Once these small dust particles join forces with clouds, they have the capacity to rain down on us when low temperatures condense them back to water form.
 That is, clouds harbor an enormous greenhouse effect and serve as hosts for air pollution.
 Recent studies have even shown that certain bacteria reside in clouds and have evolved to the point that they can actually use raindrops to disperse themselves.
 Since clouds are inevitable and they exist worldwide, we can run but we cannot hide from them.

 As a means to disperse bacteria and pollutants on humanity, clouds take on a new and unexpected meaning.
 When you further consider that clouds are also used to predict weather patterns, you clearly see their potential to be used as a weapon of mass destruction.

-Puppy dogs and bunnies exit stage right.
+Bunnies and dragons exit stage right.
 Fire-breathing dragon enter stage left.

 Using Clouds to Predict Weather

 For over ten years, NASA has used an instrument called the Multi-angle Imaging SpectroRadiometer (MISR) to calculate cloud height and motion from the south to north pole.
 As MISR orbits the earth via the satellite, cameras view clouds at numerous angles and collect atmospheric data.
 Originally an attempt to determine cloud positions, MISR found wind speed measurements so accurate that NASA learned they could improve both short and long-term weather predictions with MISR as well as use the radiometer to gather cloud intelligence.